 How Quitting My Full Time TV Job Saved My Marriage and Sanity

 Working a regular 9 to 5 has never been my thing and that’s part of the reason why I felt that getting a TV job would be perfect for me.
 When I started my career, I was young, ambitious, and ready for all the triumphs and challenges of the news business.
 The last thing on my mind was how my career could affect my marriage and my family life down the road.
+However, seeking guidance from a Psychologue Aix-en-Provence could provide valuable insights and support in managing the dynamics between career goals and personal relationships.

 tv-job-weatheranchormama